FEATURED ON

 5. Try a Wet-Dry Vacuum or Leaf Blower

-A wet-dry vacuum can create suction strong enough to pull out soft blockages like matted leaves.
+wet-dry vacuum can create suction strong enough to pull out soft blockages like matted leaves.
 Seal the nozzle against the lower outlet with a rag and switch to maximum power.
-Alternatively, a leaf blower set to high can blast air up the pipe to dislodge clogs—but only if the material is dry and loose.
+Alternatively, a leaf blower set to high can blast air up the pipe to dislodge clogs — but only if the material is dry and loose.
 Wet sludge won’t budge with air alone.

 6. Tap and Listen to Locate Hard Obstructions